-Copyright © 2017 by FIA, Inc. FIA, Inc. has not reviewed or endorsed any modifications that may have been made to this document.
+Copyright © 2013 by the International Swaps and Derivatives Association, Inc. and the Futures and Options Association.
+Neither the International Swaps and Derivatives Association 2017 by FIA, Inc. FIA, Inc. nor the Futures and Options Association, has has not reviewed or endorsed any modifications that may have been made to this document.

-Can CCP Transactions and related collateral be netted with those relating to clients of our other clients?
-Yes (provided our other clients' clients' CCP Transactions and assets are recorded in the same Basic Omnibus Indirect Client Account) --- --
+Can CCP Transactions and related collateral be netted with our House Transactions and assets?
+No Can CCP Transactions and related assets be netted with those relating to you or our other clients?
+No Can CCP Transactions and related collateral be netted with those relating to your other clients?
+Yes (provided your other clients' CCP Transactions and assets are recorded in the same Basic Omnibus Indirect Client Account) Can CCP Transactions and related collateral be netted with those relating to clients of our other clients?
+Yes (provided our other clients' clients' CCP Transactions and assets are recorded in the same Basic Omnibus Indirect Client Account)